-Cryotherapy for treatment of Keloids
+Cryotherapy for Treatment of Keloids

-After 2-3 weeks, the edges of the scab will start separating from the underlying keloid.
-O once the separation process is completed, the scab will fall off completely.
-This usually occurs about 4-6 weeks after the application of cryotherapy.
-You should not force the separation of the scab from the keloid.
+Two to three weeks later, the edges of the scab will start to separate from the underlying skin.
+Once the scab is completely separated, it will fall off completely.
+This usually happens about 4-6 weeks after the application of cryotherapy.
+You should not force the separation of scab from the keloid.
 The site of treated keloid should be kept clean and dry.
-Using a Q-tip or cotton swabs, the edges of keloid, and where it comes in contact with normal skin should be cleaned.
-Cleaning can be facilitated with using Hydrogen Peroxide or Iodine Solution.
-Gently moist the Q-tip in either solutions and clean the edges of a keloid.
-It is also very important not to scratch or irritate the treated keloid.
-Treated area can be washed as usual.
-Shaving blades should not be used over or near the treated keloid.Once the scab falls off, the keloid is considerably smaller and is ready for the next treatment.
-Most keloids need 2-3 treatments to achieve desirable results.
-After the scab falls off the underlying skin will appear pink and without any pigments.
-Time to normalization of skin color after Cryotherapy is variable.
-Skin color will gradually normalize over time.
-This process may take several weeks to months.
+Using a Q-tip or cotton swabs, clean the edges of the keloid, and also clean the areas where the keloid comes in contact with normal skin.
+Gently dip the Q-tip in a small amount of water, gentle soap water, Hydrogen Peroxide or Iodine Solution to clean the edges of a keloid.
+It is also very important for patients not to scratch or irritate the treated keloid.
+Treated areas can be washed as usual.
+Shaving blades should not be used over or near the treated keloid.